How to Plant and Grow Zucchini

 How to Plant and Grow Snow Peas

-A close up horizontal image of the leaves, pod, and flower of a snow pea plant growing in the garden pictured on a soft focus background.
+A close up horizontal image of snow peas in the garden pictured on a soft focus background.

 Snow peas are cool-weather vegetables that even beginning gardeners can succeed with.
 They taste great in stir fries and salads, and veggie-hating kids love to eat them fresh from the vine.This guide shares growing tips for top yields, picks for the best varieties, and recipes for enjoying snow peas in your cooking.